About lucid dreaming

 - Obtaining information and advice (gaining clarity on your life’s direction)

-- Healing trauma
+- Healing trauma and blocked emotions

 - Mindfulness practice